JMGomes/angular-latest-snippets/README.md

 # Angular TypeScript Snippets suitable for V19

-Works with Angular v19.
-Snippets for TypeScript and HTML.
+Comprehensive Angular v19 snippets for TypeScript and HTML, including support for the latest Angular features.
-Developed due to the lack of snippets for the latest Angular features.
+This extension was created to bridge the gap in resources for Angular’s newest capabilities, most existing code snippets are quite outdated.

 ![Demo Snippets](images/demo-snippets.gif)